thiagodeserto/1942/Documents/readme.txt

 -Implemented a simple background scrolling system;

 Challenge:
-If I have one more week I can implement a multiplayer online system.
+When I have a free time I'll implement a multiplayer online system.

 Extra:
 Photos of real study case on a local games pub.